-Our customers' passion is our purpose, and we have incredible customers whose missions make the world a better place for all of us.
-Driven by this purpose, our employees come to work every day knowing that they can make a real difference with our customers and thus, the world.
+Our higher purpose is to help good take over the world, and we have incredible customers whose missions make the world a better place.
+Driven by this purpose, our employees come to work every day knowing that they can make a real difference with our customers as they pursue their missions.
 Collaboration, innovation and high standards are core to our culture and help to enable the great work we do.
 We strive to hire the best employees and provide a workplace where their talents and potential are realized.
 Our employees' engagement is a focus of every leader at Blackbaud, and we continually work to understand what matters and to make our workplace better.
 We believe people with a passion for purpose can have a unique and fulfilling career experience on our team.
 Our leaders are committed to our employees' personal and career development and continually work to improve the training and tools provided to their teams.

-Build our Reputation as an Industry Thought Leader
+Drive Strength in Our Sector as an Industry Thought Leader

-In our 37 years of experience in the philanthropic market, we have gained significant insight into the overall market and industry segments in which we operate.
-We produce a wide range of thought leadership materials, including blogs, monthly indices and white papers, which provide insights and guidance to the social good community.
-We also participate in a number of industry forums, where we exchange views and engage with industry and government leaders.
-Our annual user conference, bbconTM, is used in part as a forum to offer thought leadership to our customers, as are other market specific user conferences such as our annual K-12 conference.
-We intend to expand these activities and further build our reputation as a thought leader within the industry.
-Additionally, the Blackbaud Institute for Philanthropic Impact brings together the best minds in philanthropy to develop and share leading-edge research and insight that accelerates the impact of the social good community.
+In our nearly 40 years of operation, we have gained significant insight into the overall market and industry segments in which we operate.
+We produce a wide range of thought leadership resources, including blogs, monthly indices and white papers, which provide insights and guidance to the social good community.
+We also participate in and convene a number of industry forums, where we exchange views and engage with industry and government leaders.
+Our annual user conference, bbcon®, serves in part as a forum to offer thought leadership to our customers, as do other market-specific user conferences, events and customer gatherings.
+The Blackbaud Institute for Philanthropic Impact (the "Blackbaud Institute") brings together leading experts in philanthropy to develop and share leading-edge research and insight that accelerates the impact of the social good community.
 The research and reports the Blackbaud Institute produces serve to strengthen the social good community as a whole.